-Step Instruction 1 In the Project Browser, right-click on the 'Model' icon (the model root node) and select the 'Add Add View' option.
+Step Instruction 1 In the 'Project' tab of the Browser window, right-click on the 'Model' icon (the model root node) and select the 'Add View' option.
 The 'Create New View' dialog displays.
 2 In the 'Name' field, type an appropriate name for the new View.
 3 Click on the appropriate radio button to select an icon for the View (we suggest Simple).
 4 Click on the OK button.
 The 'Create New View' dialog closes.
 The new View is created as a child of the Model root node.

-• There are six types of View, which represent conventional ways of categorizing the purpose of a Model View; these Views represent different structural or behavioral aspects of the same model
+• There are six types of View, which represent conventional ways of categorizing the purpose of a Model View; these types of View represent different structural or behavioral aspects of the same model